 and for girls entering grades 5 or 6 contact Emily at email@example.com

 .
 Or visit the Girl Scouts of Northern California website http://www.girlscoutsnorcal.org/

 Visit the Catholic Scouts in the Oakland Diocese website at

 A monthly social gathering grounded in our Catholic faith for parish youth in 6th, 7th and 8th grades.
 Students in Children's Faith Formation are automatically registered for Middle School Ministry; all others complete the registration form for safety purposes.
 There is no cost to participate other than for occasional supplies or to contribute to potluck refreshments.
 Meets monthly, generally on a Friday evening.
 Contact Anne Marie at firstname.lastname@example.org

 or 510-995-9409 if you are interested in helping with the planning.
 For more information visit http://sjbalameda.org/blog/middle-school-ministry/

 Alameda's Catholic Young Adult group welcomes those 18 to 39.
-Meetings Wednesday nights, 7:30pm in St Joseph Parish Center.
+Bi-weekly prayer and discussion on first and third Wednesday nights, 7:30pm in St Joseph Parish Center, in addition to a variety of social and other events.
 Join their facebook page